raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 It is easy to write a function that recognizes valid regex given any regex engine: Give the engine the regex, and see if it returns an error.
 That is practical, but unsatisfying.
 All it tells us is that a Turing Machine can be devised to recognize regexen.
 But not all flavours of regexen are as powerful as Turing Machines.

 It is far more interesting to ask if a machine defined by a particular flavour of regex can recognize valid examples of that particular flavour for regexen.
 Regexen were originally called "regular expressions," because they could recognize regular languges.
-Regular languages could be recognized by finite state automata, thus the original regexen described finite state automata.
+Regular languages could be recognized by finite-state automata, thus the original regexen described finite-state automata.

-But just because a flavour of regex only describes finite state automata, does not mean that descriptions of those regexen can be recognized by finite state automata.
+But just because a flavour of regex only describes finite-state automata, does not mean that descriptions of those regexen can be recognized by finite-state automata.
 Consider, for example, a flavour of regex that permits characters (such as `a`, `b`, `c`, ..., `x`, `y`, `z`), the wildcard operator `.`, the zero-or more operator `*`, and non-capturing groups `(?: ... )`.
 Here's an example of such a regex:

 ```
 /(?:<(?:ab*c)>)+/
 ```

-As we will see in this essay, the above regex can most certainly be implemented by a finite state automaton, meaning that we can write a finite state automaton that recognizes all the same sentences of symbols that this regex recognizes.
-In fact, any regex written with this flavour (characters, wildcards, zero-or more operator, and non-capturing groups) can be implemented with a finite state automaton.
+As we will see in this essay, the above regex can most certainly be implemented by a finite-state automaton, meaning that we can write a finite-state automaton that recognizes all the same sentences of symbols that this regex recognizes.
+In fact, any regex written with this flavour (characters, wildcards, zero-or more operator, and non-capturing groups) can be implemented with a finite-state automaton.

-But what if we want to recognize regexen like this? meaning, we want to write a finite state automation that can recognize regexen of this flavour, not what the regexen recognize?
+But what if we want to recognize regexen like this? meaning, we want to write a finite-state automation that can recognize regexen of this flavour, not what the regexen recognize?

 ---

 ### the problem with regexen recognizing themselves

 There is a problem: This flavour of regexen can contain parentheses, and these parentheses have to be balanced.
-Recalling [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we discovered that finite state automata cannot recognize sentences that contain parentheses that must be balanced.
+Recalling [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we discovered that finite-state automata cannot recognize sentences that contain parentheses that must be balanced.
 That requires a pushdown automaton, a state machine that has a stack.

-So, every language a regexen of this flavour can recognize, can be recognized with a finite state automaton, and the language of writing this flavour regexen cannot be recognized with a finite state automaton.
+So, every language a regexen of this flavour can recognize, can be recognized with a finite-state automaton, and the language of writing this flavour regexen cannot be recognized with a finite-state automaton.
 From this we can deduce that no regexen of this flavour can recognize regexen of this flavour.

 Why?
 Consider the proposition that there _is_ a regex of this flavour (characters, wildcards, zero-or-more, and non-capturing groups) that recognizes regexen of this flavour.
-Since any regex of this flavour can be implemented with a finite state automaton, it follows that there is a finite state automaton that recognizes regexen of this flavour.
+Since any regex of this flavour can be implemented with a finite-state automaton, it follows that there is a finite-state automaton that recognizes regexen of this flavour.

-However, we provide in [A Brutal Look at Balanced Parentheses...][brutal] that no finite state automaton can recognize languages containing balanced parentheses, so the proposition leads directly to a contradiction.
+However, we provide in [A Brutal Look at Balanced Parentheses...][brutal] that no finite-state automaton can recognize languages containing balanced parentheses, so the proposition leads directly to a contradiction.
 Hence, the proposition that there is a regex of this flavour that recognizes regexen of this flavour, is false.

 This leads us to a few questions:

 1. What features must a flavour of regexen have, such that it can recognize itself?
 2. How much power must such a flavour of regexen have?
 We know that if the flavour includes balanced parentheses, it must at least be equivalent to the power of a deterministic pushdown automaton.
 But might it require a non-deterministic pushdown automaton?
 Or a Turing machine?

-These questions are deep enough that exploring their answers will prod us to learn a lot more about finite state automata, composition, and building tools for ourselves.
+These questions are deep enough that exploring their answers will prod us to learn a lot more about finite-state automata, composition, and building tools for ourselves.

 ---

 ### terminology

 In this essay will will play a little loose with terminology.
-We are concerned with [finite state machines][fsa], also called *finite state automata*.
-Finite state automata can do a lot of things.
+We are concerned with [finite state machines][fsa], also called *finite-state automata*.
+Finite-state automata can do a lot of things.
 They can recognize sentences in a language, which is our interest here.
-Finite state automata that recognize statements in a language are also called _finite state recognizers_.
+Finite-state automata that recognize statements in a language are also called _finite-state recognizers_.

-Finite state automata can slo do thing that are not of interest to our essay today.
-A finite state recognizer recognizes whether a sentence is a sentence in a language.
-A finite state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
+Finite-state automata can also do thing that are not of interest to our essay today.
+A finite-state recognizer recognizes whether a sentence is a sentence in a language.
+A finite-state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
 Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.

-Other automata can generate strings, transform strings, and so forth.
-These are not of interest to us.
+(Other automata can generate strings, transform strings, and so forth.
+These are also not of interest to us here.)

-Now that we have established that finite state automata can do much more than "just" recognize statements in languages, we will continue on for the rest of the essay using the terms "finite state automaton," "finite state machine," and "finite state recognizer" interchangeably.
+Now that we have established that finite-state automata can do much more than "just" recognize statements in languages, we will continue on for the rest of the essay using the terms "finite-state automaton," "finite state machine," and "finite-state recognizer" interchangeably.

 [fsa]: https://en.wikipedia.org/wiki/Finite-state_machine